luca-heltai/ans-ifem/README.md

 1. Deal.II Requirements:
 ========================

-The FEIBM source code requires the deal.II 8.0 library or greater.
-It has also been tested with the current svn release deal.II 8.2.pre, and a CMakeLists.txt file which will allow you to compile it with later deal.II versions has been included.
+The FEIBM source code requires the deal.II 8.4 library or greater.
+It has also been tested with the current git release deal.II 8.5.pre.

 In what follows, we assume that the user has installed the deal.II library in the directory